milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 2. InsertRecord: inserted data put to here
 3. DeleteRecord: wait for delete implementation
 4. IndexingRecord: contains data with small index
-5. SealedIndexing: Record not used any more
+5. SealedIndexing: Record not used anymore

 ### SegcoreConfig